zmyer/orbit/orbit-actor-concept-event-sourced-state.md

 ###Adding State {#ActorConcept-EventSourcedState-AddingState}

 Adding Event Souced state to an actor in Orbit is simple.
-Developers simply extend EventSourceActor in place of AbstractrActor, passing a generic which extends TransactionalState as the state object.
+Developers simply extend EventSourceActor in place of AbstractActor, passing a generic which extends TransactionalState as the state object.

-The state object must be serializeable.
+As with Active Record, the state object must be serializeable.

 **Event Sourced Actor**
 {% highlight java %}